Skip to content

-Moving to Japan Japan is a country full of contradictions, a very private culture which has been exported to the masses overseas, a society which is heavily based upon family life, with a cut throat business environment.
-However, Japan does have one of the oldest cultural bases dating back thousands of years, and a way of life which is deeply ingrained in society.
+Japan is a country full of contradictions, a very private culture whose produce is exported to the masses overseas, a society centered on family life, with a cutthroat business environment.
+However, Japan does have one of the oldest cultures and monarchies dating back thousands of years with a way of life deeply entrenched in society.

-Many will be surprised to learn that this economic leader of the world is between 70% and 80% forest and mountainous land which is unsuitable for even the simplest of agricultural industries.
-It is also surprising to learn that the country encompasses 6 different climatic regions, from the Northern area which has regular snow falls, cold winters and cool summers, to the Southern islands which have a subtropical climate!
+Many are surprised to learn that this economic giant has between 70% and 80% of forest and mountainous unsuitable for even the simplest of agricultural industries.
+It is also surprising to learn that the country encompasses 6 different climatic regions, from the Northern area with its regular snow falls, cold winters and cool summers and the Southern islands which have a subtropical climate and humid weather.

-Over the last 20 years the country has opened up to both foreign visitors and foreign businesses, and immigration numbers for Expats living in Japan are growing.
+Over the last 20 years the country has opened up to both foreign visitors and foreign businesses as immigration numbers for Expats living in Japan are steadily increasing.
 Many are attracted by both the prospects for the economy as well as the traditional family values which ensure that the elderly and poor receive excellent financial assistance throughout their lives.

-The visa system in Japan is one of the most straight forward in the world, and once a visa (whether temporary of permanent) has been granted there is no need for this to be renewed.
-Applications for residency in the country are considered against the person’s financial background, employment prospects and ability to fund themselves.
-There are certain timescales for different situations and these should be checked before applying for the paperwork.
+The visa system in Japan is one of the most straight forward in the world, and once a visa (whether temporary of permanent) has been granted there is no need for renewal.
+Applications for residency in the country are considered on the person’s financial background, employment prospects and ability to fund their way in the country There are certain timescales for different situations and these should be checked before applying for the paperwork.
+One of the posts on Japan Expat Forum last March 13, 2009, share their idea as:

 Contents: Culture in Japan | Employment in Japan | Property in Japan | Japan Key Facts